mh-cbon/win-uac/README.md

 You still need to run this module with an already elevated command line.
 See [this](https://github.com/mh-cbon/aghfabsowecwn)

+# Notes²

+You still need to reboot windows to make changes effective.

+# Tests

+Tests are not implemented as I was not able to find a relatively simple way to test those behavior changes.

+It was manually tested..

 # Read more
 - http://winaero.com/blog/how-to-tweak-or-disable-uac-in-windows-8-1/